 Each fuze also had an internal wind-driven vane which had to rotate between 18 and 690 times (depending on the type of fuze) before the fuze was fully activated.
 As each bomb was loaded in the plane, a wire was attached to each fuze vane and then connected to the bomb rack.
 This arming wire kept the vane from spinning while the a/c flew to the target.
 As the bomb dropped, the arming wires pulled out, enabling the vanes to spin freely and completing the arming process.

-Charles recalls, "When we first started operations in September 1943 the ammunition came to us in boxes already linked into belts.
+Station Ammunition Officer Charles Dye recalls, "When we first started operations in September 1943 the ammunition came to us in boxes already linked into belts.
 Later, as more Bomb Groups arrived and more ships flew, the ammunition came loose in wooden boxes as did the metal links.
 They had to be linked by hand with a machine that could link 10 rounds at a time.
 This was a time-consuming job.
 Later, we received an electric linking machine but still had to feed it by hand.
 Following the linking, the belt had to be checked for proper spacing to ensure that the gun wouldn't jam.

 "Men in the ammunition section spent eight to twelve hours a day linking bullets.
 After the belts were inspected, they were turned over to squadron ordnance, which kept a large supply of belted ammo at their huts.
 1825th personnel replenished the supply of belted ammo as necessary."

 "Initially, the ammunition was linked 5-1, that is, 5 armor piercing and 1 tracer.
 Later when the incendiary round became available we linked them 2-2-1, meaning 2 armor piercing, 2 incendiary and 1 tracer.

 "Many gunners 'smuggled' extra bullets onboard.
 There were a few instances when the a/c commander had to actually restrict this practice due to overload of the aircraft."